 A live-action trailer made by a film student!

 Scholars debate about whether there ever was a Trojan War, and if so, when it took place.
-Some scientists use astronomy to look for an answer.

 Have archaeologists discovered remains of the palace of Odysseus?
 Some people think so!